vanshikav2/Smart_Traffic_Control/README.md

 SO NO MORE TRAFFIC JAMS, NO MORE EXCESSIVE CARBON EMISSION, AND A MORE SUSTAINABLE PLANET!

 The structure of the repo is as follows:

-Smart_Car.py contains the Smart_Car implementation
+>Smart_Car.py contains the Smart_Car implementation.

-logic.py contains the UI logic that makes the Smart_Car and coordinates the objects with the UI aspect for a real demo.
+>logic.py contains the UI logic that makes the Smart_Car and coordinates the objects with the UI aspect for a real demo.